Suffering from kidney failure and without transportation to his medical appointment, Stephen* found himself in dire need of assistance.

 Stephen, a senior living in Duval County and veteran of the Vietnam War, had an upcoming surgical appointment he would not be able to attend because he did not have the resources needed to get there.
 He was without reliable, safe, convenient transportation, which hindered his ability to access the health care he needed.

-Panicked by his situation, Stephen called United Way 211, a 24/7 information and referral service hotline.
+Panicked by his situation, Stephen called United Way 211, a 24/7 information and referral service hotline that offers a specialized case management initiative for veterans called Mission United.
 He spoke with a compassionate, highly trained specialist who has able to connect him with transportation to his surgical appointment through Ride United.

 Ride United, currently in its pilot phase, is an initiative through United Way Worldwide and 12 local United Way markets that helps those in need overcome transportation barriers and get to job interviews, attend critical medical appointments, access grocery stores and more.
 This year, the program has expanded to include delivery of food and household goods.